kemitchell/square-one-forms/employee.md

 # Commitment

-If your offer is for full-time employment, you agree to devote your whole normal working time to the company.
+If your offer is for full-time employment, you agree to devote full working time to the company.

 # Confidentiality and Intellectual Property